jainaviral898/mapp-cbs-aifa/README.md

-# Artificial Intelligence Foundations and Applications (AI61005), IIT Kharagpur
+# Artificial Intelligence Foundations and Applications (AI61005) IIT Kharagpur - Term Assignment
-# AIFA Term Assignment

 ## Multi Agent Pathfinding Problem using Conflict Based Search (CBS) and its applications in Agriculture